meker12/commerce-channels.en/help/channel-manager/publish-listings-to-marketplace.md

 ### Troubleshoot product match errors

-If the product match operation fails, the Walmart Marketplace returns an error code and Channel Manager displays the error status in the product listing information.
+If the product match operation fails with an error, the error message is displayed in the *[!UICONTROL Status detail]* column in the [!UICONTROL Channel Manager] product listing.

-View error messages detail by hovering over the **Error** status label.
 Common errors returned are incorrectly formatted Product ID values or missing required attributes.

 #### Fix Product ID values